 “Fuck, no. There’s not enough room to get around that Caterpillar,” John points out.

 He’s right.
 We need an extra foot to get around.
 I jump into the Caterpillar’s seat.
 The keys are in the ignition.
 I look at John.
 He begins to realize what I’m about to do, shaking his head.
-Before he can say no, I turned the key.
-I forget you have to push in the clutch.
+Before he can say no, I turn the key on.
+I forgot you have to push in the clutch.
 The Caterpillar lurches forward, toward the ocean side cliff.
 John screams.
 I jump off.
 The Caterpillar lurches to a stop.
 We have enough room to get by it.
 John yells at me all the way to Monterrey.
-We decide to stop for the night.
+We decide to stop there for the night.
 John isn’t as adventurous as he thought.
 A fancy fish dinner helps calm him down.
 When Clint Eastwood walks in the restaurant, his movie fanboy gene kicks in.
 Clint walks by our table.
 I jump up and introduce myself and Landis, explaining we’re on a location scouting trip for our movie, “Animal House.’

 “Is it about zoos?”
 Clint is an animal rights activist then.